 TE ARA TUKUTUKU

-LandLAB were commissioned by Eke Panuku in 2022 as the lead consultant to develop a masterplan and design vision for the creation of the 5ha Te Ara Tukutuku.
+LandLAB were commissioned by Eke Panuku in 2022 as the lead consultant to develop a masterplan and design vision for the creation of the 5ha Te Ara Tukutuku headland park that will regenerate Wynyard Point in the Wynyard Quarter.

 Our consortium ‘Toi Waihanga’ comprises of LandLAB, SCAPE, Warren and Mahoney, Mott MacDonald, DONE, Stellar Projects, BECA and Fresh Concept working closely alongside Eke Panuku and Mana whenua.
 Toi Waihanga brings substantial experience, vision, and global expertise to this important project for Tāmaki Makaurau.